ihhub/fheroes2/docs/INSTALL.md

   `install_sdl_2.sh` (depending on the downloaded build) from the `script/macos` subdirectory.
 This will install the SDL libraries required to run the game.

-* If you have a legally purchased copy of the original game, copy all files belonging to the original game to the fheroes2 installation directory.
+* If you have a legally purchased copy of the original game, copy the subdirectories `ANIM`, `DATA`, `MAPS` and `MUSIC` (some of them may be missing depending on the version of the original game) from the original game directory to the fheroes2 installation directory.
 Otherwise, you can download and install the demo version of the original game by running the `demo_unix.sh` script supplied in the ZIP archive.

 <a name="linux"></a>
 ## Linux